 It’s the part of the tube that “dips” into the liquid soap or shampoo.

 At Bottiful Home, we sometimes refer to the dip tube as the “straw”.

-If you purchase your refillable bottles from a retailer like Bottiful Home, your bottles will come with a dip tube that’s customized to fit your exact bottle size, housing size, and viscosity needs.
+If you purchase your refillable bottles from a manufacturer/retailer like Bottiful Home, your bottles will come with a dip tube that’s customized to fit your exact bottle size, housing size, and viscosity needs.

 But if you’re purchasing your own pump for a bottle that you’re trying to reuse, then you’ll need to make sure the pump you purchase comes with a dip tube that properly fits your purpose.

 Getting the Right Dip Tube

 Most pumps will come with a dip tube already attached.